 Studying abroad is an opportunity to gain a broader appreciation of cultures and people outside Tennessee and the United States.
 Study abroad programs may be based at ETSU or students may choose independent study abroad programs.

 - Schedule an advising appointment by calling International Programs and Services: (423) 439-7737.

-- Fill out a ETSU Education Abroad Inquiry Form and bring it to your advising appointment in the Multicultural Center.
+- Fill out a ETSU Scholar Development and Education Abroad Inquiry Form and bring it to your advising appointment in the Multicultural Center.

 - Meet with your academic advisor to determine how studying abroad fits into your schedule or degree.

 - Review the following Financial Aid information and/or contact the Financial Aid office to see how it might apply.

 Contact: Hopelyn Mooney ETSU Scholar Development and Education Abroad Advisor